stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 Now, `replicate` is a *dependent function type*: The output type
-*depends* on the value of one the arguments.
+*depends* on the value of one of the arguments.
 It is straight forward
 to implement `replicate` by pattern matching on `n`:

 ```idris